-Warren Bosch, the former director of research & development at Tyco recently contacted
+Warren Bosch, the former director of research & development at Tyco, offered his

 “I was the Director of R&D for Tyco, in charge of the Dino Rider product line and the first one with a vision of what this product would look like.
 The idea of combining action figures with dinosaurs was not mine, but the what this combination might look like and what it might do was entirely my concept.
 The idea for Dino Riders originally came from Jim Alley, VP of Marketing for Tyco.
 After the President told him he could work on anything but action figures, Jim could think of nothing but action figures!
 I think he had the idea during his morning shower.
 He met with me and my staff that morning and told us he had the idea of combining action figures with dinosaurs but that’s as far as it went.
 During the following night I had the vision for the product line and could see clearly in my mind’s eye the idea of adding performance enhancing accessories to the dinosaurs to increase their natural abilities.
 I immediately started roughing out a story line and started my design team generating concepts.